 About 1130 people participated in the ~2-year study that compared PONVORY® with Aubagio®.
 The clinical study showed:

-PONVORY® was SUPERIOR in reducing the number of relapses and lesions vs a proven oral therapy (Aubagio®)*
+PONVORY® was SUPERIOR at reducing relapses and the number of new or enlarging lesions vs a proven oral therapy (Aubagio®)*

-PONVORY® slowed 3-month disability progression in most people.
+PONVORY® slowed 3-month disability progression in ~90% of people.
 There was no statistically significant difference in the percentages of people experiencing disability progression between PONVORY® and Aubagio®